fastrgv/CoTerminalApps/README.md

 # CoTerminalApps

 ## What's new:

+**ver 1.2.1 -- 20aug19**

+* Improved csok autosolver;  and enabled a second method;
+* Added optional csok parameter to set default autosolve timeout;
+* Updated RPN calculators to include error estimates;
+* Corrected behavior in csok,cdd,crush,cslid;

 **ver 1.2.0 -- 29dec18**

 * Now request only high-priority rather than realtime-priority on Windows;
 * Now deliver 7z archives for better compression and simplicity of extraction on all 3 platforms.

-**ver 1.1.9 -- 30nov18**

-* Significant improvement to keyboard response for MsWin by setting realtime mode programmatically.

-**ver 1.1.8 -- 25nov18**

-* Improved csok autosolver;
-* Improved autosolvers for crush, cslid, cdd.
-* Corrected error in autoselect logic;

 ===============================================================